dguess/mina-node-dashboard/README.md

 # Mina Node Dashboard & Alerts (Using Prometheus & Grafana)

-This is a guide on how to set up a Mina Node Dashboard using Prometheus and Grafana using Ubuntu 18.04 running on a t3.micro AWS EC2 instance.
+This is a guide on how to set up a Mina Node Dashboard to monitor your Mina Nodes using Prometheus and Grafana using Ubuntu 18.04 running on a t3.micro AWS EC2 instance.

 * [Part 1: Setting up a Dashboard with Prometheus & Grafana](#part-1-setting-up-a-dashboard-with-prometheus-and-grafana)
 * [Part 2: Setting up Grafana Alerts in Discord](#part-2-setting-up-grafana-alerts-in-discord)